PavelStoyanov06/Guess-The-Number/README.md

 2. Start guessing!

-Note that you have a set number of guesses.
+Note that you have a set number of guesses: easy:20 medium:15 hard & extreme:10 custom:however you want

 The program will tell you if you succeeded or not after you are out of guesses or when you guess the number.